Preventing Water Damage in Dallas, TX

 Our team dealing with water damage restoration in Dallas, TX advises to take particular care when growing trees and other vegetation.
 Indeed, greenery improves the landscapes and increases curb appeal.
 But make sure there are no shrubs or trees near your plumbing system.
 Also if the existing ones have grown bigger, then it may be appropriate to remove them.

 Certain plants and trees like silver maples and weeping willows grow a huge root system underneath the surface.
-And if you don’t control this, there is a very good chance that roots will grow through your drainage field, plumbing pipes and tanks, blocking water flow.
+And if you don’t control this, there is a very good chance that roots will grow through your drainage field, restoration pipes and tanks, blocking water flow.

 Our expert team of water damage restoration in Dallas, TX suggests that if you’re planting trees, you should do so at least 20 feet away from the drainage system.
 When space is an issue, just stick to smaller species, but then also you’ll have to maintain a distance of 10 feet away from your water system.